 Start with a perfectly innocent pile of fresh seafood with lots of protein and very little fat -- in this case squid.
 So far, so good.
 But then things start to go wrong.
 You dredge it in high-carb flour or breadcrumbs and fry it in a vat of oil.
 Fat, calories, carbs -- you get the idea -- it's not a great choice if you're watching your weight or eating for your health.

 Best: Neapolitan-Style Mussels

 Create a simple broth of onions, garlic, white wine, tomatoes, and a bit of olive oil.
 Then you use steam to gently pry open these scrumptious little gems from the sea.
-When you're done eating them right out of their shells, you can soak up the remaining nectar with a piece of bread.
+When you're done eating them right out of their shells, you can soak up the remaining nectar with a piece of whole grain bread.